 Pets?
 Sorry, no, but teddy bears are welcome.
 If they are not too big and are willing to travel in your luggage!

 So, Just Who Are These Adventure Riders?

-If you haven’t realised by now, we here at Onyabike Adventures recognise that all ‘bikers want their holiday to be an adventure they will never forget, full of remarkable memories of amazing rides through stunning scenery, cultural experiences that you can’t find anywhere else, the most amazing food you’ve ever tasted, beaches beyond any travel brochures re-touched pictures and, above all, lots of fun.
-At the end of your tour you will no longer wonder who are all the adventure riders you’ve heard so much about, because, whenever you look in the mirror there will be an Adventure Rider staring back at you!
+If you haven’t realised by now, we here at Onyabike Adventures recognise that all ‘bikers want their holiday to be an adventure they will never forget.
+Full of remarkable memories of amazing rides through stunning scenery, cultural experiences that you can’t find anywhere else, the most amazing food you’ve ever tasted, beaches beyond any travel brochures re-touched pictures and, above all, lots of fun.
+At the end of your tour, you will no longer wonder who are all the adventure riders you’ve heard so much about.
+Since, whenever you look in the mirror there will be an Adventure Rider staring back at you!
 We hope to meet you very soon.